 The Wandering Island is a site-specific, collaborative art project conceived for Elbow Island, a Calgary/Mohkínstsis park balancing precariously between city + nature, land + river, public + private, camouflaged + forgotten.
 The Wandering Island is guided by lead artists Lane Shordee, Caitlind r.c.
 Brown & Wayne Garrett with a mandate to create slow art for the audience of birds, bats, beaver, fish, and the occasional curious wanderer.
-The first phase of the project (completed in 2020) saw the creation of artist-designed benches, stepping stones, and stairs by emerging and established artists, alongside a growing series of short documentaries and photographic testaments.
-The second phase will include seasonal artworks responding to the “floating” context of Elbow Island Park as a biological, social, spatial, mythical, cultural, historical, and conceptual site.
+The first phase of the project (completed in 2020) saw the creation of site-specific benches, stepping stones, and stairs designed by regional artists, alongside a growing series of short documentaries and photographic testaments.
+The second phase will include seasonal artworks responding to the ‘floating’ context of Elbow Island Park as a biological, social, spatial, mythical, cultural, historical, and conceptual site.
 To learn more about this project, visit the website.

 LIGHT KEEPER (2019) by Caitlind r.c.
 Brown, Wayne Garrett, and Studio North.
 Stainless steel, prisms, optics, motors, electronics.
 Commissioned by Waterfront Toronto for Aitken Place Park, Toronto, Canada.